moveocracy/acts_as_list/README.md

 ## Description

 This `acts_as` extension provides the capabilities for sorting and reordering a number of objects in a list.
-The class that has this specified needs to have a `position` column defined as an integer on the mapped database table.
+The class that has this specified needs to have a `slot` column defined as an integer on the mapped database table.

 ## Installation